rmorshea/artigraph/docs/schema.md

 compared to
 [concrete table inheritance](https://docs.sqlalchemy.org/en/20/orm/inheritance.html#concrete-table-inheritance).
-The primary advantage of STI is that the database schema is drastically simplified since there's only one table to manage - queries can avoid joins and thus be simpler and, potentially, more performant.
-The disadvantages of STI come from a lack of separation - making independent schema changes may be challenging and, as the number of `Node` subclasses grows, the table will become more and more sparse.
+The primary advantage of STI is that the database schema is drastically simplified since there's only one table to manage - queries can avoid joins and thus be more performant.
+The disadvantages of STI come from a lack of separation - making independent schema changes may be challenging.

 It's worth keeping these tradeoffs in mind as you extend Artigraph.
 The main way to mitigate the disadvantages of STI is to keep the number of `Node` subclasses to a minimum.
 Thankfully, the base primitives of Artigraph are powerful enough to support a wide variety of use cases.
 In general, if you find yourself needing to add a new

+!!! note

+    Thankfully most modern databases do not suffer from size issues if a table is sparse.
+For example, in PostgreSQL a null bitmap is used to mark which columns are null for any row with at least one null value.
+As such, the size of a sparse row is identical to one that is well (but not completely) populated.

 ## Base Artifact